← The journal Vertical M&A Guides February 19, 2026

 Fiserv

 Fiserv's acquisition of Finxact demonstrated its willingness to acquire next-generation technology.
-The company's massive installed base of credit union and community bank clients (over 1,155 credit union relationships alone) makes it a natural acquirer for companies that can add value across that client base.
+The company's broad installed base across financial institutions makes it a natural acquirer for companies that can add value across core-connected workflows.

 FIS